-This committee provides broad-based oversight of briefs the Academy submits as amicus curiae to assure that the subject matter is appropriate for Academy comment, that statements contained therein do not contradict Academy positions, and that the briefs have been prepared in accordance with Academy guidelines.
-It authorizes submission of the briefs to the appropriate courts
+This committee provides broad-based oversight of briefs the Academy submits as amicus curiac to ensure that the subject matter is appropriate for Academy comment, that statements contained therein do not contradict Academy positions, and that the briefs have been prepared in accordance with Academy guidelines.
+It authorizes submission of the briefs to the appropriate courts.